-Evolution devised an ingenius way to bond infant to mother.
+Evolution devised an ingenious way to bond infant to mother.
 Select for milk proteins that break down into peptides that have opiate-like drug effects.
-But what if the breastfeeding mother is herself effectively suckling by still drinking milk as an adult.
-Evolution never counted on that, which may explain this recent report in the Journal of Pediatric Gastroenterology and Nutrition.
+But what if the breastfeeding mother is herself effectively suckling, by still drinking milk as an adult?
+Evolution never counted on that— which may explain this recent report in the Journal of Pediatric Gastroenterology and Nutrition.

 They report a case of a breast-fed infant with recurrent apnea episodes, which have always been preceded by his mother’s consumption of fresh cow’s milk.
 A biochemical examination has revealed a high level of casomorphin in the child’s blood.
-They speculate that it is an opioid activity that may have a depressive effect on the respiratory centre in the central nervous system and induce a phenomenon they coin milk apnoea.
-The reason we‘re so concerned is that ‘’about 7-10% of infants with recurrent apneic episodes cannot be saved and they die of sudden infant death syndrome.
+They speculate that it is an opioid activity that may have a depressive effect on the respiratory center in the central nervous system, and induce a phenomenon they coin milk apnea.
+The reason we‘re so concerned is that about 7% to 10% of infants with recurrent apnea episodes cannot be saved, and they die of sudden infant death syndrome.

-The researchers hooked the kid up to a monitor and wanted to give him some cows milk to provoke a reaction on tape, but The boy’s mother did not grant consent for his oral provocation with cow’s milk because of her fears for the child’s life.
-She finally relented, though, and when the boy was 4 months old, attempted to provoke him with milk, after which the apparent life-threatening event reoccurred.
-Presently the 21 month old boy is kept on a milk-free diet and has no more symptoms.
+The researchers hooked the kid up to a monitor, and wanted to give him some cow’s milk to provoke a reaction on tape.
+But the boy’s mother did not grant consent for his oral provocation with cow’s milk, because of her fears for the child’s life.
+She finally relented, though, and when the boy was four months old, attempted to provoke him with milk—after which the apparent life-threatening event reoccurred.
+Presently, the 21-month old boy is kept on a milk-free diet and has no more symptoms.